michael-duffy-examples/SortVisualizer/README.md

 Load the Solution in Visual Studio 2017 or later.

 ## Usage
-Add your own sorting algorithms or modify existing ones by adding or modufying classes that implement the included sort engine interface.
+Add your own sorting algorithms or modify existing ones by adding or modifying classes that implement the included sort engine interface.

 ## History